rashmitha-16/secure-email-network-analysis/README.md

 # secure-email-network-analysis
 This project demonstrates how to implement secure email communication using **PGP encryption via ProtonMail**, and analyze network traffic to detect anomalies using **Wireshark**.

-## 🔐 Part 1: Secure Email with PGP
+## 🔐 Part 1: Secure Email communication using PGP & Protonamil

 ### 🔧 Tools/Libraries Used